 In traditional drug screening approaches, organ-specific effects and the toxicity of a drug are examined using a homogeneous population of specific cells.
 However, human tissues and organs are not made of a homogeneous cell population.
 The complexity of human organs is based on intricate interactions between various specialized cell types arranged in precise geometries and interacting with specific microenvironments.
 These interactions often occur at well-defined tissue interfaces, enabling organ function.

-This project was started to overcome the limitations of the existing PDMS-based Organ-on-Chip systems.
-Some of the limitations of the present systems are:
+This project was started as an attempt to overcome the limitations of the existing PDMS-based Organ-on-Chip systems, some of which are:

 - Higher stiffness of PDMS leads to non-physiological growth of cells.
 Furthermore, hydrophobicity of PDMS also leads to poor adhesion of primary mammalian cells.

-- Cells cannot remodel their environment as an adaptive response, like they could in the body.
+- Cells cannot remodel their environment as an adaptive response, unlike in-vivo.

-- PDMS membranes are often made as a regular array of micropores in Organ-on-Chip systems, which may exaggerate the behaviour of innate ECM.
+- PDMS membranes have a regular array of micropores in many Organ-on-Chip devices, which may exaggerate the chemoattractant signaling, and hence inflammation.

-These limitations could be overcome by making Organ-on-Chip devices using hydrogels such as collagen, alginate and gelatin.
-They are usually as transparent as PDMS and have stiffness of 5-15 kPA which is more physiological.
-In this project, a detailed investigation of challenges involved in 3D printing of hydrogels was done.
+These limitations could potentially be overcome by making Organ-on-Chip devices using hydrogels such as collagen, alginate and gelatin.
+They are usually as transparent as PDMS and have stiffness of ~1-5 kPA which is more physiological.
+Therefore, in this project, a detailed investigation of challenges involved in 3D printing of hydrogels was done.
+The fabrication protocol for the following design was inspired by Lewis Lab‘s work on Bioprinting of 3D Convoluted Renal Proximal Tubules on Perfusable Chips.

 - Zhang, B., Korolj, A., Lai, B.F.L. et al. Advances in organ-on-a-chip engineering.
 Nat Rev Mater 3, 257–278 (2018).